 Shopping secondhand can also help change the world.
 Buying used prevents more products from being mass-produced in sweatshops.
 Buying second hand also helps the environment.
 Since I cannot always find (or afford) ethically-made products, I frequently rely on secondhand purchases.
 Read below for tips on getting started:

-Do a google search or ask friends and family for recommendations on the best local thrift stores.
-Thrift stores provide local jobs, help people with low income afford what they need and often they also support local charities or schools.
+Do a Google search or ask for recommendations on the best local thrift stores.
+Thrift stores provide local jobs, low-cost goods for those in need, and also often support local charities or schools.

-For used books, games and DVDs try Half Price Books (or, if you are lucky
+For used books, games and DVDs try a local used bookstore like Half Price Books or shop through their online store.

 Go "dumpster diving."
 Use sites like Trash Nothing, Buy Nothing on Facebook or FreecycleTM. to find free stuff people in your neighborhood are getting rid of.
 Someone else's trash may well be your treasure.